theodox/theodox.github.io/pelican/content/Adventures_in_the_4th_dimension.md

 Not only did he pioneer analytical geometry, he seems to have invented the Mall Santa look too.

 The vectors we use in graphics, of course are usually [Euclidean vectors](https://www.princeton.edu/~achaney/tmve/wiki100k/docs/Euclidean_vector.html): a set of 3 numbers which represent a spatial offset in the X,Y and Z spatial dimensions.
 The word _vector_ comes from the Latin word for _one who carries_: the vector is the spatial difference between two positions.
 We get misled by the fact that programming languages usually use the _algebraic_ name vector (as “bundle of numbers”) for the data type we use to hold the _geometric_ Euclidean vector. _The fact that algebraic vectors and Euclidean vectors share the same noun while meaning different things is, to put it mildly, _annoying.  _With the goofy stuff we're getting in to, I personally would be happy to skip these minor surprises._

 To understand what that weird extra number, however, we have to add in a third concept: the Euclidean **point**._ _Which is also frequently represented in code by something called "vector" but which is represents a different idea.
 Sigh.
 We will have to distinguish between two things which look similar when written down or stored as vectors in computer memory but which actually _mean _two different things.
 Up till now we've talked about vectors and points as if they were interchangeable, but to make the translation matrix work we need to differentiate them.

 The default Euclidean vector is a purely relative quantity.
 It represents a _**change**_ in position.
 That's why the vector that gets you from `[0,0,0]` to `[1,1,1]` and the vector that gets you from `[8,8,8]` to `[9,9,9]` are the same: the vector proper has no location of it's own.
 You can think of it as a surface normal, which tells you which way a surface is facing without telling you anything about where the surface actually _is_, or the direction of a directional light which illuminates along a direction and which doesn't actually reside anywhere in 3-D space.

 On the other hand a Euclidean point _is _an actual location in space.
 The point `[1,1,1]` is just that : the location `[1,1,1]`. it has no 'facing' or 'direction' the way a surface normal does - and it's not the same as any other 3-D point.
 It's an _address, _while a regular vector is an offset.

-That's where our fourth coordinate comes in. **Th****e fourth coordinate in our example tells us if we’re dealing with a Euclidean point or a Euclidean vector, **that is, if we are dealing with something that can be translated or not.
+That's where our fourth coordinate comes in.
+The fourth coordinate in our example **tells us if we’re dealing with a Euclidean point or a Euclidean vector**; that is, if we are dealing with something that can be translated or not.
 If the last coordinate is a **1**, the data is a **point **which can be transformed (moved, rotated and scaled).
 If the last coordinate is a **0**, the data is a **vector**, which can be rotated and scaled but not moved.
 The last number is known as the [homogeneous coordinate](http://en.wikipedia.org/wiki/Homogeneous_coordinates), although most people refer to it as the “W” component by analogy with X Y and Z.  _Although I kind of wish they had just wrapped it around back to A, or started at W, or something.
 XYZW?
 Like I said, I'd like to concentrate on the mind-warping concepts more and the annoying terminology less.
 Oh well._

 # [](https://www.blogger.com/blogger.g?blogID=3596910715538761404#homegeneophobia)Homegeneophobia